irgfield1/youtubeBlocker/README.md

 - Bootstrap will not stay on one line on chrome
 - No youtube api thus block channel functionality...
-- If you navigate away from the tab, the video plays in the background...
-- Copy button didn't work once because document couldn't find by ID

 ## Confusion